MIT-LCP/bloatectomy/paper/paper.md

 If set to `True`, the bloatectomized text will display in the console on completion.

 **regex1**: str, optional, default=`r"(.+?\.[\s\n]+)"`
 The regular expression for the first tokenization.
-Split on a period (.) followed by one or more white space characters (space, tab, line breaks) or a line feed character (\n).
+Split on a period (.) followed by one or more white space characters (space, tab, line breaks) or a line feed character.
 This can be replaced with any valid regular expression to change the way tokens are created.

 **regex2**: str, optional, default=`r"(?=\n\s*[A-Z1-9#-]+.*)"`
 The regular expression for the second tokenization.
-Split on any newline character (\n) followed by an uppercase letter, a number, or a dash.
+Split on any line feed character followed by an uppercase letter, a number, or a dash.
 This can be replaced with any valid regular expression to change how sub-tokens are created.

 **postgres_engine**: str, optional
 The postgres connection.
 Only relevant for use with the MIMIC III dataset.
 See the jupyter notebook [mimic_bloatectomy_example](../bloatectomy_examples/mimic_ bloatectomy_example.ipynb).